Mattjones444/off-the-beaten-track/testing.md

 | As a user, I want to manage my shopping bag by adding, editing, or removing items before checkout, so that I can review and adjust my orders conveniently, ensuring a smooth purchasing process. | ![screenshot](media/readme/feature05.png) |
 | As an administrator, I want access to a dashboard to manage various aspects of the website, including products, user profiles, orders, FAQs, and newsletter subscribers, so that I can efficiently oversee and maintain the site for optimal performance and user experience. | ![screenshot](/media/readme/admindashboard.png) |

+## Accessibility Testing

+- Screen Reader for Goggle Chrome, The website was tested with Screen Reader for Goggle Chrome.
+No issues arose.
+- The website was tested with Toptal Colorfilter to make sure it is accessible for colour-blind users.
+No accessibility issues were detected.

 ## Bugs

 - Responsiveness issues on homepage with hero-message not displaying correctly on mobile devices.